DexterTaha/WRO-FE-2024-Mindcraft-International/Models/README.md

 - **Poor Maneuverability**: The robot would **drift a lot** and took **150cm** to complete a full turn, which is unacceptable for tight course navigation.
 - **Inefficient Turning Radius**: The large turning radius prevented the robot from handling obstacles and precise movements required in the competition.

-*Image of Second DIY Robot Version:*
+*Link of Second DIY Robot Version:*

 [Second DIY Robot](https://cad.onshape.com/documents/fbbf77d5a7d51852563af36e/w/afa3b15c16b20a57b3f67b6c/e/98887fbf0f458e0817d24d8b)